sean0x42/SQLAdapter/README.md

-# SQLAdapter
+# SQL Adapter

-An adapter for SQL.
+Adapts Java objects into SQL with ease.
+Built for Tomcat.